progmult/yii-phing-deploy/README.md

 ## Conclusion ##
 It maybe simpler to use ssh command for this: it's faster, cause you don't waste time for googling "How to do thing with Phing" and learn "XML"-programming. :) But you may use one deploy config for many yii projects, just created symlinks to build.xml.

-I use this it my CI Jenkins installation as buld task for deploy staging project after unit tests successful on other job.
+I use this in my CI Jenkins installation as buld task for deploy staging project after unit tests successful on other job.